Charlie Moore (basketball): College career

 In his second game at Cal, with three starters sidelined due to injuries, Moore broke Shareef Abdur-Rahim's 1995 single-game freshman scoring school record of 33 points by scoring 38 in an overtime win against UC Irvine.
 As a freshman, Moore was the only player to start all 34 games for Cal and led the team in assists and steals, while scoring 12.2 points per game.
 Following the season, Martin was hired by Missouri.
 Subsequently, with Rabb entering the 2017 NBA draft and Jabari Bird graduating, Moore transferred to Kansas.

 According to NCAA transfer rules, Moore sat out a season before joining the 2018–19 Kansas Jayhawks, which had guards Devon Dotson, Marcus Garrett, Ochai Agbaji, LaGerald Vick and Quentin Grimes.
 Moore's only start of the season was December 8 against New Mexico State.
 On December 18, 2018, with Udoka Azubuike sidelined and Dedric Lawson somewhat limited by foul trouble, Moore scored a season-high 18 points (all on three point shots) against South Dakota.
 Following the season, he announced he would be transferring to be closer to family.
 By this time, his father had health issues, and Moore transferred to hometown DePaul University.

 A month before the season was to begin, Moore received a waiver to play immediately for the 2019–20 DePaul Blue Demons.
+On November 26, 2019, Moore tallied 13 assists against the Central Michigan Chippewas, establishing the Wintrust Arena single-game assists record.
 During the COVID-19 pandemic-shortened 2019–20 NCAA Division I men's basketball season, Moore fell 4 assists shy of joining Rod Strickland (1987–88) as the only Blue Demons with 400 points and 200 assists in a season.
 Nonetheless, he was only player in the Big East Conference to place in the top ten in scoring (8th), assists (1st) and steals (6th).
 Moore began the 2020–21 DePaul Blue Demons season as a pre-season All-2020–21 Big East Conference first team selection.
 Moore picked up Big East player of the week honors on February 21, 2021.
 Following the season, which was the fifth consecutive year in with DePaul finished last in the Big East, DePaul fired head coach Dave Leitao.
 That summer when the Big East recognized its 2020–21 scholar athletes, Moore was recognized as an All-Academic team selection.